A functional spatial autoregressive model using signatures: The signatures-based spatial autoregressive model

-However, despite the use of truncated signatures, the model (\ref{modelsignaturetrunc1}) remains difficult to estimate due to the large dimension of $\xi_{D^*}$. \\
+However, despite the use of truncated signatures, Model (\ref{modelsignaturetrunc1}) for a truncation order $D$ remains difficult to estimate from (\ref{TLK}) due to the number $s_p(D)-1$ components of $\xi_{N,D}$ which grows very quickly with $p$ and $D$. \\

 Penalized regression allows the estimation of regression models with a large number of potentially correlated covariates.
-In particular, \cite{fermanian2022functional} recently proposed a functional (non-spatial) linear regression model with truncated signatures, and estimated the parameters using a Ridge regularization.
-Here we propose to adapt the penalized regression algorithm proposed by \cite{liu2018penalized} in the context of our FSAR model using a Ridge regularization. \\
+In particular, \cite{fermanian2022functional} proposed to estimate a functional (non-spatial) linear regression model with truncated signatures using a Ridge regularization.
+Here we propose to adapt the penalized regression algorithm proposed by \cite{liu2018penalized} in the context of our new model using a Ridge regularization. \\